postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/interceptor.md

 ## Updating Interceptor

-To update the Interceptor extension follow these steps:
+To update Interceptor, you can take the following steps:

-1. To open up your extensions page, click the menu icon at the top right of Chrome.

-2. Click **More Tools** then click **Extensions.**
+1. View your existing Chrome extensions by clicking the menu icon at the top right of the Chrome app > **More Tools** > **Extensions.**

-3. Switch on developer mode at the top-right corner.
+2. Click to turn on developer mode in the top-right corner.

-4. Click **Update** in developer mode to update the extension.
+3. Click **Update** on the top left to update your extensions.

 ## Using the Interceptor with Postman's Chrome app